Can you fly with a broken bone or fractured bone?

 Can you fly with a cast?

-Whether you can fly with a plaster cast will depend on your travel operator and where the cast is located.
+Whether you can fly with a plaster cast depends on your airline and where the cast is located.

 If you break a bone while you're on holiday or immediately before, your airline may require you to wait for at least 24 hours (48 hours for longer flights) before you fly.
 This is due to the risk of swelling after a plaster cast has been fitted, which can affect your circulation.

-Sitting still for prolonged periods on a flight already slightly increases your risk of a potentially dangerous clot on the leg, called a DVT.
+Sitting still for prolonged periods on a flight already slightly increases your risk of a potentially dangerous clot in the leg, called a DVT.
 If you have a newly fitted leg plaster cast and get swelling, this risk can increase further.
-Another condition that you might also be at risk from when flying with a cast is compartment syndrome, which occurs due to increased pressure on the area the plaster cast covers.
+Another condition you might be at risk of when flying with a cast is compartment syndrome, which occurs when increased pressure builds in the area the plaster cast covers.

 READ MORE: Can I fly again after Deep Vein Thrombosis (DVT)?